martinleopold/pUI/README.md

 * Create new widget by extending the Widget class
 * Automatic Column Based Layout
 * Color Themes
-* Callback Methods
-* Connect Widgets to Fields
+* Connect Widgets to Methods and Fields
 * Chainable Methods